What is the water temperature?

-We currently have over 300+ 5 star ratings at Google, Yelp and Tripadvisor, and that’s because we go out of our way to make sure our customers are completely satisfied.
-Visit us and see the difference between us and the other San Diego paddle board rental companies!
+We currently have over 300+ 5-star ratings on Google, Yelp, and Tripadvisor, and that’s because we go out of our way to make sure our customers are completely satisfied.
+Visit us and see the difference between other paddleboard rental companies and us in San Diego!

 Water temperatures are usually around 72-74 degrees (22-23 degrees Celsius) in San Diego Bay in summer and fall, even late into November.
 In the winter and spring months the temperatures can dip down into the mid 60s (18 degrees Celsius).